Table Array in VLOOKUP Function

 - The table_array argument in the LOOKUP function always follows the lookup value.

-- The range of cells listed as an argument in the Vlookup table array can use absolute or relative cell references.
+- The range of cells listed as an argument in the table_array can use absolute or relative cell references.

-- By locking the VLOOKUP from a table array, we can quickly reference a dataset against multiple lookup values.
+- Locking the VLOOKUP from a table array allows us to reference a dataset against multiple lookup values quickly.

-This has been a guide to VLOOKUP Table Array.
-Here we learn how to use the VLOOKUP Table Array in Excel along with practical examples and a downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to VLOOKUP Table Array.
+Here, we learn how to use the VLOOKUP table array in Excel, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –